Gladstone Land Announces

 (3)Includes the principal balances outstanding of all long-term borrowings (consisting of notes and bonds payable) and the Series D Term Preferred Stock.

-(5)The Series B Preferred Stock was valued based on its closing stock price as of September 30, 2022, while the Series C Preferred Stock was valued at its liquidation value.
+(5)The Series B Preferred Stock was valued based on its closing stock price as of March 31, 2023, while the Series C Preferred Stock and Series E Preferred Stock were each valued at its liquidation value.